Coopydood/ultimate-macOS-KVM/README.md

 - **[Dortania](https://github.com/Dortania)** 》 Extensive documentation and Hackintosh development.
 - **[Kholia](https://github.com/kholia)** 》 Development of scripts and documentation. ultimate-macOS-KVM is intended as an extension to [OSX-KVM](https://github.com/kholia/OSX-KVM).
 - **[thenickdude](https://github.com/thenickdude)** 》 Personal support throughout my KVM misadventures and countless community contribs.
-Cheers.
 - **[vit9696](https://github.com/vit9696)** 》 Author of many macOS hacks including kexts, and other source material used in this project.
 Probably knows the macOS boot process better than Apple.
 - **[vu1tur](to@vu1tur.eu.org)** 》 Open source dmg to img conversion tool; used and bundled in this project.
 - **[Eversiege](https://github.com/eversiege)** 》 Support and testing, та мій улюблений українець.
 Also made the project's main [website](https://coopydood.github.io/ultimate-macOS-KVM).